 I get to have fun.
 I give people a chance because I give myself a chance.
-I give myself permission to have an abundance of fun, rewarding experiences, and healthy relationships.
+I allow myself to have an abundance of fun, rewarding experiences and healthy relationships.

-And even though my marriage died, too, I choose to release myself from the story of what happened, and I choose to acknowledge what really happened.
+And even though my marriage died, too, I choose to release myself from the story of what happened and acknowledge what really happened.